Parsonage–Turner syndrome

-Parsonage–Turner syndrome, also known as acute brachial neuropathy, neuralgic amyotrophy and abbreviated PTS, is a syndrome of unknown cause; although many specific risk factors have been identified (such as; post-operative, post-infectious, post-traumatic or post-vaccination), the cause is still unknown.
-The condition manifests as a set of symptoms most likely resulting from autoimmune inflammation of unknown cause of the brachial plexus.
+Parsonage–Turner syndrome (abbreviated PTS), also known as acute brachial neuropathy and neuralgic amyotrophy, is a syndrome of unknown cause; although many specific risk factors have been identified (such as; post-operative, post-infectious, post-traumatic or post-vaccination).
+It is also known as brachial plexitis, and results in brachial plexus inflammation without any apparent shoulder injury.
+PTS can manifest with severe pain in the shoulder or arm, followed by numbness and weakness.

 Parsonage–Turner syndrome occurs in about 1.6 out of 100,000 people every year.

 Signs and symptoms

 This syndrome can begin with severe shoulder or arm pain followed by weakness and numbness.
 Those with Parsonage–Turner experience acute, sudden-onset pain radiating from the shoulder to the upper arm.
 Affected muscles become weak and atrophied, and in advanced cases, paralyzed.
 Occasionally, there will be no pain and just paralysis, and sometimes just pain, not ending in paralysis.
 MRI may assist in diagnosis.
 Scapular winging is commonly seen.